 Exercise intensity should not exceed pre-pregnancy levels.
 Aim to maintain pre-pregnancy fitness levels, in terms of strength, aerobic fitness, flexibility, as well as core muscle and pelvic floor integrity.
 Some exercises will need to be modified to adjust to physical changes.
 ACOG guidelines recommend avoiding exercise to “point of exhaustion”.

 Moderate Intensity Exercise – What does that mean?

 Use a 1 to 10 Scale of the Rate of Perceived Exertion (RPE), and intensity levels during pregnancy should be between 5-8.
 The “talk test” is another easy measure to keep exercise at a moderate level.
 You should always be able to talk while exercising – if you can’t talk, slow down and reduce intensity.
 The intensity of effort should be judged solely by how you feel and how your body responds during exercise.
 The reason why moderating intensity is important is to avoid over-heating and disrupting the uterus’s environment.
 Always drink plenty of fluids during and after exercising.

 Give yourself and your baby every advantage of prenatal exercise.
-Let AMC help you navigate the do’s & dont’s of prenatal exercise – no previous exercise experience is required.
-Our Small Group Prenatal Fitness program is more than a class – it is personalized training in a small group setting.
-Come take a test drive for just $25 to see what we’re all about.
-Visit our website to learn more and to get started.
+AMC is here to help you navigate the do’s & don’ts of prenatal exercise.
+Our Small Group Prenatal Fitness program is live-streaming, and is more than a class – it is personalized training in a small group setting.